Jesus makes a Roman officer's servant well

 1 After Jesus had finished speaking to the people, he went to Capernaum.
-2 A Roman officer there had a servant that he liked very much.
+2 A Roman army officer there had a servant that he liked very much.
 The servant was very ill and he was dying.

-3 The officer heard about Jesus, so he sent some important Jews to speak to him.
-‘Please go to Jesus,’ he said to them.
-‘I would like him to make my servant well.
-Ask him if he would come to do that.’
 4 The Jewish leaders went to Jesus.
 They asked him, ‘Please would you do something to help this Roman officer.
 5 He loves the Jewish people.
 He himself built a meeting place for us.’

 10 The friends of the officer then returned to his house.
 When they arrived there, they saw that the servant was well again.

-Jesus makes a dead man alive again
+Jesus makes a widow's dead son alive again

 11 The next day, Jesus went to a town called Nain.
 His disciples and a large group of other people went with him.
 12 When he had almost reached the gate of the town, lots of people were coming out.
 They were carrying a dead man on a wooden board.
 They were taking him to bury him.
 His mother had no other sons and her husband was also dead.
 A large crowd of people from the town was going with her.